Cybersecurity Art, Imagery, and Games

 Read an interview with artist Joyce Lee.

-Watch recordings of events featuring Cybersecurity Arts Contest winners.
+Watch recordings of events featuring our inaugural Cybersecurity Arts Contest winners.

 We invited several of our contest prize winners to come back and present their finished work to a global audience which brought together members of the cybersecurity research community with the arts community.
 In addition to showcasing new ways of representing the human impacts of security, the events featured conversations with special guest interlocutors to discuss how new alternatives to contemporary tropes might reshape the way policymakers, technical practitioners, and the general public make decisions about security.